 California Code of Regulations: Title 2 Sections 7286 et seq.; and

-Accreditation Standard II.B.2.c
+Accreditation Commission for Community and Junior Colleges Standard II.C.2

+BP/AP 5500 Student Code of Conduct

+BP/AP 5910 Sexual Misconduct

+AP 3435 Discrimination, Harassment, and Retaliation Investigations
-The Coast Community College District is committed to equal opportunity in educational programs, employment, and all access to institutional programs and activities.

-The District does not discriminate unlawfully in providing educational or employment opportunities to any person on the basis of race or ethnicity, gender, gender identity, gender expression, religion, age, national origin, sexual orientation, marital status, medical condition, pregnancy, physical or mental disability, military or veteran status, or genetic information or because he/she is perceived to have one or more of the foregoing characteristics, or based on association with a person or group with one or more of these actual or perceived characteristics.
+The District is committed to equal opportunity in educational programs, employment, in access to institutional programs and activities, and in providing an academic and work environment that is based on respecting the dignity of individuals and groups.
+The District does not discriminate unlawfully in providing educational or employment opportunities to any person on the basis of race or ethnicity, gender, gender identity, gender expression, religion, age, national origin, sexual orientation, marital status, medical condition, pregnancy (including childbirth, breastfeeding or related medical conditions), physical or mental disability, military or veteran status, or genetic information, because they are perceived to have one or more of the foregoing characteristics, or based on association with a person or group with one or more of these actual or perceived characteristics.

-The foregoing statement is to be incorporated into applicable District and College publications.
+Further, the District shall be free of sexual harassment, sexual violence, sexual assault, and all forms of sexual intimidation and exploitation.
+It shall also be free of other unlawful discrimination and harassment based on the characteristics listed above or against persons based on having been the subject of domestic violence, sexual assault, or stalking.

+This Policy applies to all aspects of the academic environment, including but not limited to classroom conditions, grades, academic standing, employment opportunities, scholarships, recommendations, disciplinary actions, and participation in any community college activity.
+In addition, this Policy applies to all terms and conditions of employment, including but not limited to hiring, placement, promotion, disciplinary action, layoff, recall, transfer, leave of absence, training opportunities, and compensation.

+To these ends, the Chancellor shall ensure that the District undertakes education and training activities to counter discrimination, harassment, and retaliation, and to prevent, minimize, and/or eliminate any hostile environment that impairs access to equal education opportunity or impacts the terms and conditions of employment.
+All employees of the District will be required to complete training required by law as it relates to unlawful discrimination, harassment, and retaliation.
+The District shall also provide professional development activities and training to promote the understanding of diversity, equity, inclusion, and nondiscrimination.

-The Chancellor shall establish administrative procedures ensure all members of the college community can present complaints regarding alleged violations of this olicy and have their complaints heard in accordance with the Title 5 regulations and those of other agencies that administer state and federal laws regarding nondiscrimination.
+The Chancellor shall establish administrative procedures which ensure that all members of the District community, including third parties, students, and employees may present complaints regarding alleged violations of this Policy and have their complaints heard in accordance with the Title 5 regulations, District policy, and law.

+The Chancellor also shall establish procedures that define unlawful discrimination and harassment.
+The Chancellor shall further establish procedures for third parties, employees, students, and other members of the District community that provide for the investigation and resolution of complaints regarding harassment, discrimination, and retaliation, and procedures for students to resolve complaints of harassment, discrimination, and retaliation.
+All participants are protected from retaliatory acts by the District, its employees, students, and agents.

+This Policy and related Administrative Procedures (including the procedure for making complaints) shall be widely published and publicized to the community, administrators, managers, faculty, staff, and students

-No District funds shall ever be used for membership, or for any participation involving financial payment or contribution on behalf of the District or any individual employed by or associated with it, any private organization whose membership practices are unlawfully discriminatory on the basis of the protected status categories as cited above.
+No District funds shall ever be used for membership, or for any participation involving financial payment or contribution on behalf of the District or any individual employed by or associated with it, in any private organization whose membership practices are unlawfully discriminatory on the basis of the protected status categories as cited above.